 Instead, I applied for a loan.

-Many companies are now promoting business loans for women.
+Many companies are now promoting favorable business loans for women.

 As with most other non-gendered items aimed at women, these are the same as business loans for men.